 The 20 Franc gold coin was struck on a 21mm planchet made of an alloy containing 90% gold and 10% copper.

 Each 20 Franc gold coin weighted a total of 6.45 grams, containing 5.806 grams of pure gold.
 The remaining .644 grams being copper to provide additional strength and durability for the coins in circulation.

 In 1873, the LMU moved entirely to a gold standard of 1 franc = 0.290322581 grams of gold.

 Napoleon III (1808-1873) was the nephew of Napoleon Bonaparte and Emperor of France from 1852 to 1870.
 His leadership was undermined by a sequence of political mishaps, including rifts with the Vatican and the French business community.

 In the War of 1870, he met defeat by the Prussians due to their superior military tactics combined with political disunity throughout France.
 Within days of being defeated in the War of 1870, Napolion III was unseated and he fled to England to live in exile where he died.

 The French Angel Gold Coin, minted from 1871 to 1898, is one of the most actively pursued by investors and collectors.
 Commonly referred to as the "Lucky Angel", originally designed by Augustin Dupre in the late 18th century, the design was resurrected in 1871.

-The Swiss 20-Franc Helvetia is referred to informally since the “Vreneli”, derived from “Verena” that is Switzerland’s comparable to Lady Liberty.
+The Swiss 20-Franc Helvetia is referred to informally since the 'Vreneli', derived from 'Verena', that is Switzerland's equivalent to Lady Liberty.